iridium-browser/iridium-browser-ubuntu/tools/gn/docs/reference.md

   check_targets [optional]
       A list of labels and label patterns that should be checked when running "gn check" or "gn gen --check".
 If unspecified, all targets will be checked.
 If it is the empty list, no targets will be checked.
+To bypass this list, request an explicit check of targets, for instance "//*".

       The format of this list is identical to that of "visibility" so see "gn help visibility" for examples.